THIS POST MAY CONTAIN AFFILIATE LINKS.

 Getting older shouldn’t mean exercising less.
 In fact, fitness should be front of mind as you age.
 The things we used to do for weight loss when we were younger don’t always work the same after 40.
 While lifestyle changes such as work and family can play a part, a slower metabolism and hormone fluctuations also contribute to weight gain.
-Exercise changes along with healthy habits, such as a nutritious diet and quality sleep, will help you stay in shape as you get older.
-Here are 10 exercise changes to make after 40.
+Exercise changes, along with healthy habits such as a nutritious diet and quality sleep, will help you stay in shape as you get older.

 10 Exercise Changes to Make After 40 for Weight Loss